SanthiyaVijayakumar/Inventory-Management-System/README.md

 ## Features
   **Dashboard**
+   This is display the total number of products and locations and movements of products.

   **Products**
     Add Products: Add new products to the system with product_id and name.
     Edit Products: Update product details if there are changes.
     View Products: See a list of all products in the inventory.

   **Locations (Warehouses)**
     Add Locations: Add new warehouses or storage locations with location_id and name.
     Edit Locations: Update warehouse details.
     View Locations: View all existing locations in the system.

   **Product Movements**
     Record Movements: Track product movements between locations, including product,from_location, to_location, uantity and date.
     Edit Movements: Modify movement details if needed.
     View Movements: See the history of product movements.

   **Report**
     See current stock of each product in each location in a grid view with columns: Product, Warehouse, Quantity.

 ## Tech Stack
 Frontend : React, Axios, HTML, CSS